tim-band/manimal/README.md

 ./manimal.py -f image.czi -p poi.csv
 ```

-Scroll around the image as above with right drag and scroll wheel.
-You
+Scroll around the image as above with dragging the moust and
-can also use left drag if "Move" is selected at the bottom.
-Select
+rolling the scroll wheel.
+Select "POI" for one of the mouse button
-"POI" and you can start left-clicking to add (white) Point Of Interest
+functions and you can start clicking this button to add (white)
-markers.
-Select "Reg. point" to add (yellow) Registration Point
+Point Of Interest markers.
+Select "Reg. point" to add (yellow)
-markers.
-Markers can be dragged around in any mode.
-Markers
+Registration Point markers.
+Markers can be dragged around
-dragged outside the image window are deleted.
+in any mode.
+Markers dragged outside the image window are
+deleted.

 Click "OK" to output a table of markers, one per line in the form: